Lauren Mitchell: 2015–2016: Injury and retirement

-Mitchell competed at the 2015 Australian Championships and won the gold medal on the floor exercise and placed fourth on the floor exercise.
+Mitchell competed at the 2015 Australian Championships and won the gold medal on the floor exercise and placed fourth on the balance beam.
 While preparing to represent Australia at the 2015 Summer Universiade, she tore her ACL and PCL and had surgery in June.

 Mitchell returned to competition at the 2016 Australian Championships and was inducted into Gymnastics Australia's Hall of Fame after the qualification round.
 In the event finals, she won the gold medal on the balance beam and the bronze medal on the floor exercise.
 However, Australia had only qualified one spot for the 2016 Olympics, and Mitchell was not selected.
 Her final competition was the Anadia World Challenge Cup where she qualified in third place for the balance beam event final, but she withdrew due to an injury.

 Mitchell announced her retirement from gymnastics on 27 September 2016, stating "I've given everything that I could to the sport and I have no regrets."